shekfeh/gromacs-tutorials/1_tip4pew_water/README.md

 =============

-In this introductory tutorial, I'll show you how to create a box of water and run a simple simulation on it.
+In this introductory tutorial, I'll show you how to create a box of water and run a simple simulation on it with constant temperature and pressure.
 At the end we'll find out the density of water.

 Setup
 -----